 In 1986, Dave Browne joined LensCrafters.
-At that time, it was a nascent company focused on becoming the world's biggest chain of super-optical retail stores.
+At that time, it was a nascent company focused on becoming the world's largest chain of super-optical retail stores.
 Shortly after joining the company, Dave was promoted to second in command.
-Then in 1989, he became CEO when the company had 60 stores.
+Then in 1989, he became CEO when the company had sixty stores.

 During the early 1990s, the management style that most CEOs revered was epitomized by "Chain Saw" Al Dunlap.
 The nickname provides a hint of the management style.
 Dave characterized the approach as management by "MBA standards".
-Key characteristics of managers who adopt this style are: hard-driving, aloof, driven-by-the-numbers, hold everyone accountable, and leave a trail of bodies.
+Key characteristics of managers who adopt this style are: hard-driving, aloof, by-the-numbers, rigid accountable, and a long trail of bodies.

 The vision of the company was to become the largest retail optical chain in the world.
 If success is measured by the numbers, Dave's management style was working.
-The company was growing both the top line and bottom line.
+The company grew both the top line and bottom line.
 In the early 90s, LensCrafters reached its goal.
 It became the largest retail optical chain in the world.
 This begged the question, what's next?
 The company had no vision beyond being the biggest.
-Its mission was to do business to achieve its vision.
-The company began to move into an internal crisis rooted in a lack of an enduring purpose.
+Consequently, the company moved into an internal crisis rooted in a lack of an enduring purpose.

-An enduring purpose is an unchanging reason for being that transcends people and products.
+An enduring purpose is an unchanging reason for being that transcends people, products, time, and technology.
 It is a vision that is so big that it can never be achieved.
 For example, Merck's enduring purpose is to eradicate diseases.
-As far as we can see, disease will never be eradicated.
-Merck's specific mission at any point in time may change, such as the mission to find a cure for AIDS over the past 20 years.
-Despite an evolving mission statement, Merck's enduring purpose or vision is unchangeable.
+As far as we can see, disease will never be eradicated; therefore, as an enduring purpose, eradicating diseases will endure.
+Merck's specific mission at any point in time may change, but Merck's vision or enduring purpose is unchangeable.

-Lenscrafters did not have an enduring purpose.
-It only had short term vision and enjoyed, at least outwardly, short term success.
-Now Dave led a company without any significant vision for the future; furthermore, he was miserable and his workers were miserable.
+LensCrafters did not have an enduring purpose.
+It only had short term vision and enjoyed, at least outwardly, short-term success.
+Now Dave led the largest retail optical chain in the world but had no vision for the future other than carry on.
+But ever worse, he was miserable, and his workers were miserable.
 His management style was producing good and bad fruit.
 The numbers were good, but the morale was bad.
-So what was Dave to do with a company that, to the outside world, look like a sterling success, but in reality was a moving toward disaster?
-It was a company without a solid foundation - a company built on sand not rock.
-Dave knew that when the storm came, the Lenscrafter house would be blown away.
+What was Dave to do with a company that, to the outside world, look like a sterling success, but in reality, was moving toward disaster?
+It was a company without a solid foundation-a company built on sand not rock.
+Dave knew that when the storm came, LensCrafters would be blown away.

-Dave was a dualistic Christian.
-He believed that faith and spiritual issues were personal, family, and church matters.
+Dave, a Christian, was a partial dualist.1 He believed that faith and spiritual issues were personal, family, and church matters.
 Business and civil government, however, were different, these jurisdictions operated largely by secular principles, at least so he thought.
-For a dualist like Dave, Christianity in business was limited to evangelism and ethics.
+For a partial dualist like Dave, Christianity in business was limited to evangelism and ethics.
 The management principles for running business were defined by people like "Chain Saw" Al whose management philosophy was characterized as management by intimidation.

-During the course of Dave's internal struggle, he forced himself to attend a men's Bible study weekend.
-Listening to the drone of the teachers nearly put him to sleep as the teacher articulated fine details of the New Testament Greek text.
+During the time of Dave's internal struggle, he forced himself to attend a men's Bible study weekend.
+Listening to the drone of the teachers nearly put him to sleep as the teacher articulated minute details of the New Testament Greek text.
 Finally, he went into the woods for a half-day to pray.
 During this protracted time, he had an epiphany.
 His Bible fell open to Matthew 20, which reads in part: